DouglasOrr/DeepLearnTute/README.md

  - Install [Python 3](https://www.python.org/downloads/)
  - Either clone this repo, or download the [deploy script](https://raw.githubusercontent.com/DouglasOrr/DeepLearnTute/master/scripts/deploy)

-First set up the workspace, adding some users:
+First set up the workspace, adding yourself as a user:

-    ./scripts/deploy prepare USER1 USER2 ...
+    ./scripts/deploy prepare YOURNAME

 Now start the server:

     ./scripts/deploy start

-You should now be able to go to http://localhost & log into your server (for each account you created the password is the same as the username).
+You should now be able to go to [http://localhost](http://localhost) & log into your server (for any accounts you created the password is the same as the username).
-Any files you save on the server should be accessible in `work/${USER}`.
+Any files you save on the server should be accessible in `work/${USER}`, from the directory you started the server from.

-You can also use user `admin`, password `istrator` to get to an administrator interface.
+(N.B.
+You can also use user `admin`, password `istrator` to get to an administrator interface.)

 ### Windows